 What to Look for in a Torque Wrench

-There is a wide variety of torque wrench types due to manufacturer innovation over the years.
+There are several types of torque wrenches on the market, due to manufacturer innovation and user preferences.
 To choose the best torque wrench for your garage, it's necessary to learn about the benefits and drawbacks of each type.
-The most popular styles of torque wrench include beam, deflecting beam, click, and digital torque wrenches.
+The most popular styles of torque wrench include beam, split beam, click, and digital torque wrenches.

-- Beam torque wrenches are basic tools that rely on the flex of the wrench to measure the torque.
+- Beam torque wrenches rely on the flex of the wrench to measure the torque.
 It has a long arm or beam that attaches to the head of the wrench, and there is a scale located near the end of the handle that indicates the amount of torque currently being applied.
 These torque wrenches are extremely precise, making them great choices for tasks where it's critical to tighten nuts to a specific setting.

-- Deflecting beam torque wrenches are essentially the same as beam torque wrenches in how they function with one major difference: A deflecting beam torque wrench has a secondary beam that runs behind the main arm of the tool.
-This secondary beam is known as a deflecting beam and it bends as the tool is turned, instead of the main arm bending, making the deflecting beam torque wrench more durable than a standard beam torque wrench.
+- Split beam torque wrenches are essentially the same as beam torque wrenches in how they function, but with one major difference: A split beam torque wrench has a secondary beam that runs behind the main arm of the tool.
+This secondary beam is known as a "deflecting beam," and it bends as the tool is turned, instead of the main arm bending, making the split beam torque wrench more durable than a standard beam torque wrench.

-- Click torque wrenches are the most recognized in this tool category because they are the most commonly used.
-The torque level is easy to set by twisting the base of the handle to match up with the desired setting on the handle.
-These torque wrenches get their name from the audible click that the wrench makes when it reaches the set torque level, though it's important to note that most click torque wrenches do not have a limiter, so users need to stop applying force as soon as they hear the click to avoid over-tightening.
+- Click torque wrenches are the most commonly used type.
+The torque level is easy to set by twisting the base of the wrench to match up with the desired setting on the handle.
+These torque wrenches get their name from the audible click that the wrench makes when it reaches the set torque level, though it's important to note that most click torque wrenches do not have a limiter, so users need to stop applying force as soon as they hear the click, in order to avoid over-tightening.

-- The 1/4-inch drives are the smallest option and these wrenches are really only used for working on small power tools or vehicles, like motorcycles, mopeds, and lawnmowers.
-However, these wrenches may be necessary for smaller fitting on a car or truck.
+- The 1/4-inch drives are the smallest option, and these wrenches are really only used for working on power tools or small engines like those on motorcycles, mopeds, and lawnmowers.
+However, these wrenches may also be necessary for smaller fittings on cars or trucks.

 - 3/8-inch drives are regularly used in automotive repair, especially when the user is working on the engine.
 Some spark plugs need to be tightened with a 3/8-inch drive, though most spark plugs need a 1/2-inch drive.